darkoperator/Klipper-Macro-Scheduler/README.md

 # Run installer
 cd macro_scheduler/
-python install.py
+python3 install.py
 ```
-The installer copies the Moonraker component, web UI, and KlipperScreen panels, and appends the required entries to `moonraker.conf` and `KlipperScreen.conf` when they are missing (backups are created automatically).
+The Python installer validates dependencies, copies the Moonraker component, web UI, and KlipperScreen panels, and appends the required entries to `moonraker.conf` and `KlipperScreen.conf` when they are missing (backups are created automatically).
+Re-run `python3 install.py` any time you pull updates and want to redeploy everything in one step.

+> **Already installed via `install.sh`?** Earlier releases relied on Moonraker running `install.sh`.
+After pulling the latest code, run `python3 install.py` once manually so the new workflow can refresh every file and back up your configs.

-### Manual Installation
+### Manual Installation (Only if the Installer Cannot Be Used)